CoderDojoSaskatoon/getting-started/README.md

 # Getting Started
-A guide to help you download and install programming applications
+A guide to help you download and install programming applications.

+## Picking a Code Editor
+Code editors are helpful programs that make writing code much easier.
+I like to use Visual Studio Code, it has a few features that are very handy like the integrated terminal.
+You can download VS Code here: https://code.visualstudio.com/

 ## Using a Terminal Program